 But if your claim gets approved, then the settlement amount will be computed.
-The rules vary per state but in general, your insurance provider will have to pay for your medical fees and lost wages.
+The rules vary per state but in general, your workers’ compensation settlement will include medical fees and lost wages.

 Factors Affecting Workers’ Comp Settlement Amount

-As mentioned, there are many factors that can affect how much workers’ comp settlement you’ll receive.
+As mentioned, there are many factors that can affect workers’ compensation settlements.
 This includes:

 Since each state has different workers comp rules, how much you’ll receive also depends on your state’s regulations.

-Medical benefits are uncapped in most states except for Montana, Tenessee, and Arkansas.
+Medical benefits are uncapped in most states except for Montana, Tennessee, and Arkansas.
 This means that in the states not mentioned, employees can claim payments for their medical treatments in full.